kgdunn/pid-book/univariate-review/univariate-review.rst

 	single: quantile-quantile plot (q-q plot)
 	single: normal distribution; check if

 Often we are not sure if a sample of data can be assumed to be normally distributed.
-This section shows you how to judge if data are normally distributed, or not.
+This section shows you how to test whether the data are normally distributed, or not.

 Before we look at this method, we need to introduce the concept of the inverse :index:`cumulative distribution` function (inverse CDF).
 Recall the **cumulative distribution** is the area underneath the distribution function, :math:`p(z)`, which goes from :math:`-\infty` to :math:`z`.
-For example, the area from :math:`-\infty` to :math:`z=-1` is about 15%, as we showed earlier, and we use the ``pnorm()`` function in R to calculate that.
+For example, the area from :math:`-\infty` to :math:`z=-1` is about 15%, as we showed earlier, and we can use the ``pnorm()`` function in R to verify that.

 .. index:: inverse cumulative distribution

-Now the **inverse cumulative distribution** is used when we know the area, but want to get back to the value along the :math:`z-\text{axis}`.
+Now the **inverse cumulative distribution** is used when we know the area, but want to get back to the value along the :math:`z`-axis.
 For example, below which value of :math:`z` does 95% of the area lie for a standardized normal distribution?
 Answer: :math:`z=1.64`.
-In R we use the ``qnorm(0.95, mean=0, sd=1)`` to calculate these values.
+In R we use the ``qnorm(0.95, mean=0, sd=1)`` to calculate this value.
 The ``q`` stands for `quantile <http://en.wikipedia.org/wiki/Quantile>`_, because we give it the quantile and it returns the :math:`z`-value: e.g. ``qnorm(0.5)`` gives 0.0.

 .. image:: ../figures/univariate/show-pnorm-and-qnorm.png
 	:scale: 70
 	:width: 750px
 	:align: center

 On to checking for normality.
 We approach this problem by first constructing some quantities that we would expect for truly normally distributed.
-Then, secondly, we construct the same quantities for the actual data.
+Secondly, we construct the same quantities for the actual data.
 A plot of these 2 quantities against each other will reveal if the data are normal, or not.

 #.
 Imagine we have :math:`N` observations which are normally distributed.
 Sort the data from smallest to largest.
 The first data point should be the :math:`(1/N \times 100)` quantile, the next data point is the :math:`(2/N \times 100)` quantile, the middle, sorted data point is the 50th quantile, :math:`(1/2 \times 100)`, and the last, sorted data point is the :math:`(N/N \times 100)` quantile.

-	The middle, sorted data point from this truly normal distribution must have a :math:`z`-value on the standardized scale of 0.0 (we can test that by using ``qnorm(0.5)``).
+	The middle, sorted data point from this truly normal distribution must have a :math:`z`-value on the standardized scale of 0.0 (we can verify that by using ``qnorm(0.5)``).
 By definition, 50% of the data should lie below this mid point.
 The first data point will be at ``qnorm(1/N)``, the second at ``qnorm(2/N)``, the middle data point at ``qnorm(0.5)``, and so on.
 In general, the :math:`i^\text{th}` sorted point should be at ``qnorm((i-0.5)/N)``, for values of :math:`i = 1, 2, \ldots, N`.
 We subtract off 0.5 by convention to account for the fact that ``qnorm(1.0) = Inf``.
 So we construct this vector of theoretically expected quantities from the inverse cumulative distribution function.

 	.. code-block:: s

 		N = 10
 		index <- seq(1, N)
 		P <- (index - 0.5) / N
+		P
+		[1] 0.05  0.15  0.25  0.35  0.45  0.55  0.65  0.75  0.85  0.95
 		theoretical.quantity <- qnorm(P)
 		[1] -1.64 -1.04 -0.674 -0.385 -0.126  0.125  0.385  0.6744 1.036  1.64

 #.
-We also construct the actual quantiles from the sampled data.
+We also construct the actual quantiles for the sampled data.
 First, standardize the sampled data by subtracting off its mean and dividing by its standard deviation.
 Here is an example of 10 batch yields (see actual values below).
 The mean yield is 80.0 and the standard deviation is 8.35.
-The standardized yields are shown by subtracting off the mean and dividing by the standard deviation.
+The standardized yields are found by subtracting off the mean and dividing by the standard deviation.
 Then the standardized values are sorted.
 Compare them to the theoretical quantities.

 	.. code-block:: s